cwkosman/cherin-food-blog/content/recipes/cheesy-mushroom-onion-biscuits.md

 ![Three cheesy mushroom onion biscuits, plated](/assets/20200523_131303_adjust.jpg "Cheesy mushroom onion biscuits ready to devour")

 Recently we have been trading recipes with friends, and [Bon Appétit's Cheddar, Bacon, and Fresh Chives Biscuits](https://www.bonappetit.com/recipe/cheddar-bacon-and-fresh-chive-biscuits) came as highly recommended by cousins in Newfoundland, Bobby and Steph.
-We decided to try it out with a few modifications, including a meat-alternative.
-Ratios also ended up being a little different.
-We were pretty happy with the results!
+We decided to try it out with a few modifications, including a meat-alternative and ratios also ended up being a little different.
+These biscuits proved great for breakfast sandwiches, biscuits and gravy, and on their own for dinner one night.